 When people think of any injury, often what comes to mind is a physical manifestation of a wound, such as a bruise or a cut.
-However, there are some injuries that occur from an incident that don’t necessarily show on the outside.
-This isn’t just in reference to something like internal bleeding.
+However, there are some injuries that occur after an incident that won’t necessarily show on the outside.
+This isn’t just in reference to something like internal bleeding; another type of physical injury.
 It’s important to understand that emotional and mental injuries can be just as debilitating as physical ones.

 Mental or psychological trauma can also be the result of experiencing tragic events or surviving different types of abuse.
 These types of trauma can also manifest in myriad ways, including post-traumatic stress disorders or PTSD.
 Some psychological trauma can be set off by seemingly harmless events, especially if it is left untreated.
 This is why it’s important to seek help from medical and psychological professionals.

 Some types of emotional and mental pain and suffering are the direct result of someone else’s negligence.
 Just because you don’t manifest a physical injury from a negligent act doesn’t mean you came out unscathed.
 It also doesn’t mean you don’t deserve compensation for your injuries.
-Most professional injury attorneys can help victims recover damages not just from physical injuries, but also from trauma sustained emotionally and mentally.
+Most professionals, such as a Dallas personal injury lawyer can help victims recover damages, not just from physical injuries, but also from trauma sustained emotionally and mentally.

-One of the most important things anyone can do if they feel something is wrong is to seek out help.
+One of the most important things anyone can do if they feel something is wrong is to seek help from a professional.
 Injuries from accidents and negligent acts don’t always show up on the outside of the body and they may not appear right away.
 Listen to your body and pay attention to the actions and feelings of loved ones as well.
 The sooner you seek help for emotional or psychological trauma, the better.